Will Medicare cover my Gynecomastia Surgery?

 If you are having Gynaecomastia surgery for medical reasons, you will be required to meet multiple conditions.
 Your doctor needs to verify that:

-• Surgery is required to treat certain medical conditions such as persistent pain, skin infections etc.
+• Surgery is required to treat certain medical conditions such as persistent pain, skin infections, etc.

-• Other non-surgical treatment options haven’t worked for you in the past
+• Other non-surgical treatment options haven’t worked for you in the past.

-In order for Insurance or Medicare to help pay for the cost of your surgery, you have to meet strict criteria.
+In order for Insurance or Medicare to help pay for the cost of the surgery, you have to meet strict criteria.
 It is very important to be aware of the Medicare codes and rebate eligibility criteria as your claim will be completely dependent on these factors.

-If you qualify for Medicare, chances are that you will also be eligible for a rebate on the Gyno Surgery from your Private Health Insurance Provider if you have the right level of cover and are outside the waiting period.
+If you qualify for Medicare, chances are that you will also be eligible for a rebate on the Gyno Surgery from your Private Health Insurance Provider if you have the right level of coverage and are outside the waiting period.
 This only applies if you meet the criteria for Medicare Item Number 31525.

 It is important to check directly with your Private Health Fund to find out about your policy as they can differ from fund to fund.